 Building a burger is easy and delicious when the ingredients are prepared ahead of time.
 Cook a stack of veggie patties on Sunday and enjoy your favorite vegan burger all week long.
 Simply thaw, grill, and serve!

-Try a few of these meat-free, lentil-based burger recipes: Red Lentil Burger, Featuring a Yummy Secret Ingredient, Black Pepper Burgers, Walnut Lentil Burgers With Cauliflower Puree and Red Onion Relish, or Sloppy Joseph’s by downloading the Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
+Try a few of these meat-free, lentil-based burger recipes: Red Lentil Burger, Featuring a Yummy Secret Ingredient, Black Pepper Burgers, Walnut Lentil Burgers With Cauliflower Puree and Red Onion Relish, or Sloppy Joseph’s.
+We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!